conventional-changelog/conventional-changelog/README.md

 #  [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage Status][coveralls-image]][coveralls-url]

-> Generate a changelog from git metadata, using the AngularJS commit conventions
+> Generate a changelog from git metadata

+## Why

+- Used by AngularJS and related projects.
+- Pluggable.
+- High performant.
+It doesn't spawn any extra child process to fetch data.
+- Fully configurable.
+There are several presets that you can use if you just want to use the same conventions.
+But it is also possible to configure if you want to go down to the nth degree.
+- Task runner integrations.
+- Actively maintained.

 ## Install